 “When are we ever anything but angels, Alex?”
 Katrina declared, her green eyes glistening with innocence.

-Alexandra’s unconvinced expression remained as she made her way to the other side of the tills, “That remains to be seen, Miss Stevenson.
+“That remains to be seen, Miss Stevenson.
 Now come along.
-Chop, chop!’ she clapped insistently, “Let’s get to work!”
+Chop-chop!’ she clapped insistently, “Let’s get to work!”

 With our orders given, Katrina outstretched her hand dramatically and mouthed, ‘I miss you already!’ before wandering out back.
 Laughing to myself, I sauntered to the front of the shop, show-face smile fixed firmly in place, ready to greet anyone who’d walk in at 9am.
 Mind you, no one usually came in first thing with such urgency for Ayurvedic skincare.
 So you can imagine my surprise when not just one person, but two, came in.